micro-js/event-handler/Readme.md

 ## Usage

-It gives you some special syntax to make your event handlers more declarative and functional.
-You can create handlers for only certain keypresses, or handle a single event in multiple ways.
-E.g.
+This module gives you some special syntax to make your event handlers more declarative and functional.
+You can create handlers for only certain keypresses, or easily attach multiple handlers to a single event.

+This example calls `updateText` with every keydown event, but also calls `submit` only when enter is pressed:

 ```js
 var ev = require('@f/event-handler')